RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 </div>
 <br/>

 When the circle (embedding) frequency differs from the attention frequency, we also get different families of curves.
-Below, I illustrate what the attention output ($o$) space looks like when we focus on the dimensions in which the periodicity is different from what the attention heads are attuned to.
+Below, I illustrate what the attention output ($z$ or $v$) space looks like when we focus on the dimensions in which the periodicity is different from what the attention heads are attuned to.

 <div style="display: flex; justify-content: center;">
     <video width="100%" autoplay loop muted playsinline>